nickl72/Pyramid-Solitaire/README.md

   * undo button will undo all previous moves

--Players can choose from a library of card designs
+- Players can choose from a library of card designs

--card motions are animated
+- card motions are animated

--game has a numerical scoring system
+- game has a numerical scoring system

--game ends when no more moves are available
+- game ends when no more moves are available